hpcaitech/ColossalAI-Documentation/versioned_docs/version-v0.1.0/basics/configure_parallelization.md

 - 2D: [An Efficient 2D Method for Training Super-Large Deep Learning Models](https://arxiv.org/abs/2104.05343)
   2D parallel relies on the SUMMA matrix multiplication algorithm and splits the input data, model weights and layer outputs along two different dimensions.
-The tensor chunks are distributed over a 2D mesh of $P = N^2$ devices where
-  $N$ is the number of tensor chunks in a single dimension.
+The tensor chunks are distributed over a 2D mesh of `P = N^2` devices where `N` is the number of tensor chunks in a single dimension.

 - 2.5D: [2.5-dimensional distributed model training](https://arxiv.org/abs/2105.14500)
   Inspired by the 2.5D matrix multiplication algorithm, 2.5D parallel introduces a novel tensor parallelism which further parallelizes 2D tensor parallelism.
-An amount of $P = N^2 ∗ d$ processors are arranged into $d$ layers, where each layer performs matrix multiplication operations independently with a dimension $N$.
+An amount of `P = N^2 ∗ d` processors are arranged into `d` layers, where each layer performs matrix multiplication operations independently with a dimension `N`.

 - 3D: [Maximizing Parallelism in Distributed Training for Huge Neural Networks](https://arxiv.org/abs/2105.14450)
   We also introduce a 3D tensor parallelism that parallelizes neural networks on a 3D processor cube.
-This method achieves the optimal, $O(P^{1/3})$ communication overhead on $P$ processors, while both computation and memory usage are evenly distributed through optimized load balancing of parameters as well as activations.
+This method achieves the optimal, `O(P^{1/3})` communication overhead on $P$ processors, while both computation and memory usage are evenly distributed through optimized load balancing of parameters as well as activations.

 ```python